stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 We’ll use one-tailed test in our case since we only care about if the mean population infected is greater than 20%.
 We’ll disregard the possibility in the other direction since the consequences of having a mean infection lower or equal to 20% is even more preferable.

-Since we are testing something that is occuring in nature, it is common to assume a Normal (Gaussian) distribution.
+Since we are testing something that is occurring in nature, it is common to assume a Normal (Gaussian) distribution.
 <p align="center">
 	<img src="figures/gaussian_distribution.png" width=600>
 </p>